ice-leng/sponge/pkg/jy2struct/README.md

 ## jy2struct

-A library for generating go struct code, supporting json and yaml.
+`jy2struct`is a library for generating go struct code, supporting json and yaml.

 <br>